Many common health complaints today can be directly attributed to two digestive disorders known as IBS (Irritable Bowel Syndrome) and Leaky Gut.

 - Commercial Dairy Products (Homogenised and Pasteurised)

-Every day, living in the modern world we come in contact with literally thousands of environmental toxins via:
+Every day, living in the modern world we come in contact with literally thousands of environmental toxins from:

-Over time and distance, these accumulate in the body not just wreaking havoc on the gut, but also the entire immune system!
+Over time and distance, exposure to toxins in these items can eventually end up in the blood stream, wreaking havoc on the gut and the entire immune system.

 You probably noticed that when you’re stressed and anxious you feel it in your stomach.